Apache Campaign (1896)

 The Apache Campaign of 1896 was the final United States Army operation against Apaches who were raiding and not living in a reservation.
-It began in April after some Apaches killed three American settlers in Arizona.
+It began in April after Apache raiders killed three white American settlers in the Arizona Territory.
 The Apaches were pursued by the army, which caught up with them in the Four Corners region of Arizona, New Mexico, Sonora and Chihuahua.
 There were only two important encounters during the campaign and, because both of them occurred in the remote Four Corners region, it is unknown if they took place on American or Mexican soil.

 Background

 Though the Apache Wars ended at Skeleton Canyon, Arizona in September 1886, when Geronimo surrendered, small bands of Chiricahuas continued to fight against the United States and Mexico from their strongholds in the Sierra Madre.
 There were two well known Apaches leading small groups: the Apache Kid and Massai.
 Both leaders were former Indian scouts who had served on opposing sides during Geronimo's War.

 The Apache Kid left the reservation in 1887, but he surrendered to the army in June of the same year.
 He remained in the civilian legal system until November 1889, when he escaped police custody during an incident known as the Kelvin Grade Massacre.

 Massai had been on the run since 1882, when he heard of the Apache exodus from San Carlos Apache Indian Reservation.
 After Geronimo's surrender, Massai became famous for escaping the army in Missouri, while traveling on a train to Florida with other Apache prisoners.
 Massai then found his way back to Arizona alone and on foot.
 Contemporary accounts say that Massai and the Apache Kid occasionally cooperated with each other and that most of Massai's raids into the United States may have been attributed to the Kid.
 According to an article by Britt W. Wilson, in the October 2001 issue of Wild West, by the mid-1890s, hostile Apache activity in southern Arizona increased.

-On December 3, 1895, the settlers Elizabeth Merrill and her father, Horatio Merrill, were murdered by hostiles near Solomonville and on March 28, 1896, Alfred Hands was killed at his cabin on the eastern side of the Chiricahua Mountains, near the present day town of Portal.
+On December 3, 1895, the settlers Elizabeth Merrill and her father, Horatio Merrill, were murdered by Apache raiders near Solomonville and on March 28, 1896, Alfred Hands was killed at his cabin on the eastern side of the Chiricahua Mountains, near the present day town of Portal.
 Accounts differ: some say that the Apache Kid killed the Merrills and Hands, but Britt Wilson says that Massai killed them.
 Either way, the newspapers and Arizona citizens pressured the local authorities into doing something about the "renegades".